ChristianWulf/CSharpGrammar/README.md

 Example
 ---
-In the near future, I will add a code example to the src folder.
-For now, the following code example shall be sufficient:
+You also find the following example in the src/example/Main.java file.
 ```java
 String filename = ...
 ANTLRFileStream stream = new ANTLRFileStream(filename);